tysonwilliams/tastily/README.md

 # Tastily - to empower everyone to have the best possible dining experience
-Using **data** to build data driven menus, analytics, and more to have amazing experiences dining and eating out
+Using **data science and machine learning** to build data driven menus, analytics, and more to have amazing food experiences

 Webapp @ tastily.app (design - todo)